Medard-1/Group11_Big-Data/README.md

 ## ❓ Question II: Palindrome Checker 🔁

 **Description:**
-Write a function that asks the user to input a string and checks if the string is a **palindrome** (reads the same forwards and backwards).Print "Yes,it is a palindrone" or "No, it is not a palindrone"
+We were taske to write a function that asks the user to input a string and checks if the string is a **palindrome** (reads the same forwards and backwards).Prints "Yes,it is a palindrone" or "No, it is not a palindrone"

 ### ✅ Requirements: